-In all versions of ShareScope though, with this dialog open you should see the "Show FTSE 350 Ord. shares list" option in the middle window.
+In all versions of ShareScope though, with this dialog open you should see the "Add a list button (for any list or custom list" option in the middle window.
 Select this item.
 The window on the right shows the buttons already on the toolbar.
-Scroll down until you can see "Show FTSE 100 Ord. shares list" and select this as well - your dialog should now look something like this:
+Scroll down until you can see "Connect to Level 2 feed" and select this as well - your dialog should now look something like this:

 Now click on the arrow button that you see outlined in red above.
-This moves the "FTSE 350" item into the right hand window, below the "FTSE 100" item; thus the reason for selecting the "FTSE 100" item.
-If you did not select this, or selected the wrong item in the right window, you can still change the position of the item on the toolbar by using the or buttons.
+This will move our new list item into the right hand window, below the ?Connect to Level 2 feed" item; thus the reason for selecting the "Connect to Level 2 feed" item.
+If you did not select this, or selected the wrong item in the right window, you can still change the position of the item on the toolbar by using the Arrow or Arrow buttons.

 Before you close this dialog, have a look at the toolbar and check that the button is there and is where you want it to be.
 Click on OK to confirm the changes you have made, or click Cancel if you do not want to keep your changes.

 You can also customise the buttons further by removing the text or icon from the button and you can add colour flags to List buttons.
-The five buttons below demonstrate five different ways of customising the FTSE 100 list button:
+The five buttons below demonstrate five different ways of customising a list button:

 On the Settings tab you will find further options to customise the position of the selected bar, the icons and text and the size of the buttons.
 In ShareScope Gold you can also select on which screens you want to see specific toolbars (this is how the Graph bar only appears when on a graph screen).